-The nervous humming, the twitch of a curtain, a flurry of panic as a ghost appears, and then the mad cap pursuit that ensues.
+The nervous humming.
+The twitch of a curtain.
+A flurry of panic as a ghost appears.
 Luigi is back.

-Nintendo’s franchises are often likened to cartoons, but it’s the revived Luigi’s Mansion that feels the closest yet.
-It’s a game chock-full of comedic moments matching genuine thrills with a knock-about playfulness that is worthy of a top-tier Disney feature.
+Nintendo’s franchises are often likened to cartoons but it’s the revived Luigi’s Mansion that feels the closest yet.
+It’s a game chockfull of comedic moments that matches genuine thrills with knockabout playfulness worthy of a top-tier Disney feature.

-The fundamental gameplay hasn’t changed drastically since the original GameCube launch title.
-It remains a room by room exploration game made from a recipe that blends adventuring, simple puzzle solving and ghost busting mayhem.
-This time round there are five mansions to explore, each featuring multiple missions and diversions.
-The new locations mainly serve as window dressing, but they do help to cover for the overall lack of variety in the mission to mission gameplay.
+The fundamental gameplay hasn’t changed drastically since the original Nintendo GameCube launch title.
+It remains a room-by-room exploration game made from a recipe that blends adventuring, simple puzzle solving and ghost busting mayhem.
+This time around there are five mansions to explore, each featuring multiple missions and diversions.
+The new locations mainly serve as window dressing, but they do help to cover for the overall lack of variety in mission design.

-Each mission is nicely paced, lasting a portable friendly 15-30 minutes and there are various hidden collectables to find that encourage repeat trips.
-It’s a game that constantly urges you to peep into every corner, look under every bed and peer through every crack in the wall.
-And one that usually rewards you for doing so.
+Each mission is nicely paced, lasting a portable-friendly 15-30 minutes and there are various hidden collectables to find that encourage repeat trips.
+The game constantly urges you to peep into every corner, look under every bed and peer through every crack in the wall.
+And it usually rewards you for doing so.

 After a glut of Mario games it’s also nice to spend some more time with the other plumber.
-Luigi is an adorable leading man, his beautifully animated nerves making him the perfect reluctant hero and a refreshing change from his princess saving brother.
+Luigi is an adorable leading man and his beautifully animated nerves make him the perfect reluctant hero.

-Luigi’s Mansion 2 has made the journey to handheld relatively intact.
-The controls have been subtly adjusted to account for a single analog stick, it’s not perfect by any stretch but only really frustrates during the most chaotic of moments.
+The Luigi’s Mansion gameplay format has made the journey to handheld relatively intact.
+The controls have been adjusted to account for a single analog stick and although they are not perfect things along become frustrating during the most chaotic of moments.